 To generate a Rails application with only the elements necessary for an API

-an admin backend or you'll use the view layer in some capacity, the rails API mode will not suffice and it's best to
+an admin backend, or use the view layer in some capacity, the Rails API mode will not suffice, and it's best to

 use the standard

 rails new command.